proteanhq/protean/docs/user/configuration.rst

 .. py:data:: BROKERS

-    Protean uses Message Brokers for publishing and propogating Domain events within and across Bounded Contexts.
+    Protean uses Message Brokers for publishing and propagating Domain events within and across Bounded Contexts.

     By default, Protean is packaged with a :ref:`in-memory-broker` that works perfectly well in development environments and within a single bounded context.
 But it is recommended to use full-fledged message brokers in production and for large scale deployments.
 Protean comes with built-in support for RabbitMQ and Redis, but you can easily extend the mechanism to support your :ref:`own broker<plugin-broker>`.